gorhill/paxml2kpxxml/README.md

 Very important, last steps:

-* Delete all copies of "mypa.xml" files, from your Windows and Ubuntu installations
+* Delete (or better, <http://linux.die.net/man/1/shred>) all copies of "mypa.xml" files, from your Windows and Ubuntu installations
-* Delete copy of "mykpx.xml" file from your Ubuntu desktop
+* Delete (or better, <http://linux.die.net/man/1/shred>) copy of "mykpx.xml" file from your Ubuntu desktop
-* Remove these files from the Windows and Ubuntu "trash cans" as well
+* Remove these files from the Windows and Ubuntu "trash cans" as well (applies only if you did not <http://linux.die.net/man/1/shred>)

 Little kink(s):